 Matt Meier worked for 20 years in conventional food marketing before he returned home to the farm he grew up on.
 In 2003, he founded Thousand Hills with the mission of nourishing the soil, the plants, cattle, and people by holistically grazing cattle for their entire lives.
 His home farm in Clearwater, MN is one of the 13 Savory Institute hubs in North America as the ranch is a leader in holistic and regenerative grazing practices.
 Thousand Hills now sources cattle from other family farms which they’ve hand picked for their similar deep commitment to regenerate land and having nutrient rich beef as a result.
 The farms range from the midwest, northeast, and west regions of the United States.
 Already 600,000 acres of land has seen positive benefits.
 Hot dogs are part of a diverse amount of products which can be found from Thousand Hills, such as bone broth, chili, ground beef, sausages, steaks, roasts, jerky, and sticks.

 U.S. Wellness is one of the most successful online retailers in sustainable food.
 The business began in 2000 with working family farms in northeast Missouri and Illinois who been raising animals on the land for generations.
 Since then, they’ve partnered with a few other small family farms across the U.S. and their friends’ farm in Tasmania to provide all of their 100% grass fed and finished beef.
 U.S. Wellness gives their cattle a 30 – 45 day resting period between grazing to make the plants in the pasture more dense and grow back new native plants.
-Hot dogs are among their diverse offerings of beef, lamb, bison, pork, seafood, poultry, dairy, and even non-meat products such as nuts and chocolate.
+Hot dogs are among their large varieties of beef, lamb, bison, pork, seafood, poultry, dairy, and even non-meat products such as nuts and chocolate.
 U.S. Wellness’ main model is the Internet, but they also have a select number of physical retailers across the U.S. which carry some of their products.